Long Island: Folklore and urban legends

 Long Island has inspired numerous local legends over the centuries from the distant past to the present.
 For instance, numerous historic buildings and other locations on Long Island are rumored to be haunted including the Fire Island Lighthouse, Lake Ronkonkoma, Mount Misery Road, Country House Restaurant, and Raynham Hall.
-However, the most prominent and supposedly haunted location on Long Island is the Amityville Horror House which has inspired numerous books and horror movies.
+However, the most prominent supposedly haunted location on Long Island is the Amityville Horror House which has inspired numerous books and horror movies.

-Long Island has also spawned at least two cryptid legends: the Great South Bay Giant Horseshoe Crab and the famous Montauk Monster the latter of which is at the center of numerous conspiracy theories.
+The Montauk Monster is at the center of numerous conspiracy theories.
 Long Island is also home to other stories of conspiracies and government cover-ups mainly centered around Camp Hero State Park and the Montauk Project.
 Peter Moon's book Pyramids of Montauk explores these theories, suggesting connections between Montauk and ancient civilizations.
 These conspiracy stories also helped inspire the hit Netflix show Stranger Things.
 Additionally, it is rumored that a UFO crash in Southaven County Park was covered up in 1992.
+More recently, an urban legend of a species of giant cryptid horseshoe crabs in the Great South Bay has emerged and spread around the internet.
+Many speculate the story is meant to draw attention to New York State horseshoe crab conservation issues.